 A fourth field guide a Shanghai-based birder should consider buying is Craig Robson’s Birds of Southeast Asia.
 Robson’s work is an important home reference in the Shanghai area and a good supplement to Brazil in Fujian.
 It is my first reference in the parts of China bordering Southeast Asia.
 An exception is western Yunnan (Gaoligong Mountains), where my first reference is Birds of Bhutan and the Eastern Himalayas, a work useful also in Sichuan and on the Tibetan Plateau.

-Featured image: Craig Brelsford consulting Birds of East Asia at Dishui Lake, Shanghai, 28 Nov.
-2015.
+Featured image: Craig Brelsford consulting Birds of East Asia at Dishui Lake, Shanghai.
 (Elaine Du)